-In our context, by diagonalizing the density matrix (\ref{eq11}), we obtain the related eigenvalues \bea \lambda_1=\frac{(1-\gamma)^2(3+\Delta_0)}{4\left(3+\gamma^2\right)}~&,&~ \lambda_2=\frac{(1+\gamma)^2(3+\Delta_0)}{4\left(3+\gamma^2\right)}\no\\ \lambda_3=\frac{(1-\gamma^2)(3+\Delta_0)}{3+\gamma^2}~&,&~ \lambda_4=\frac{1-\Delta_0}{4} \eea and eigenvectors \bea |\lambda_1\ra=|00\ra~~~&,&~~~ |\lambda_2\ra=|11\ra\no\\ |\lambda_3\ra=|10\ra-|01\ra~~~&,&~~~ |\lambda_4\ra=|01\ra-|10\ra \eea
+In our context, by diagonalizing the density matrix (\ref{eq11}), we obtain the related eigenvalues \bea \lambda_1=\frac{(1-\gamma)^2(3+\Delta_0)}{4\left(3+\gamma^2\right)}~&,&~ \lambda_2=\frac{(1+\gamma)^2(3+\Delta_0)}{4\left(3+\gamma^2\right)},\no\\ \lambda_3=\frac{(1-\gamma^2)(3+\Delta_0)}{3+\gamma^2}~&,&~ \lambda_4=\frac{1-\Delta_0}{4}, \eea and eigenvectors \bea |\lambda_1\ra=|00\ra~~~&,&~~~ |\lambda_2\ra=|11\ra,\no\\ |\lambda_3\ra=\frac{|10\ra-|01\ra}{\sqrt{2}}~~~&,&~~~ |\lambda_4\ra=\frac{|01\ra-|10\ra}{\sqrt{2}} . \eea

-We straightforwardly calculate the relative entropy as \be \mathcal{C}_{R.E.}(\omega,T_U,\Delta_0) =-2C\log C+\lambda_3\log\lambda_3+\lambda_4\log\lambda_4 \ee which depends on the energy spacing of atom $\omega$, the initial state choice of detectors encoded in $\Delta_0$, as well as Unruh temperature $T_U$ proportional to the detectors' acceleration.
+We straightforwardly calculate the relative entropy as \be \mathcal{C}_{R.E.}(\omega,T_U,\Delta_0) =-2C\log C+\lambda_3\log\lambda_3+\lambda_4\log\lambda_4, \ee which depends on the energy spacing of atom $\omega$, the initial state choice of detectors encoded in $\Delta_0$, as well as Unruh temperature $T_U$ proportional to the detectors' acceleration.

 Since $\omega$ and $T_U$ are combined in $\gamma$ (\ref{eq9}), for simplicity, we specify $\omega=1$ and depict the related quantum coherence in Fig.\ref{fig1}, as a function of initial state choice $\Delta_0$ and Unruh temperature $T_U$.
-Since Unruh effect in general is recognized as an environment decoherence \cite{TAKAGI1}, we may naively expect that for arbitrary fixed initial state, quantum coherence $\mathcal{C}_{R.E.}$ would be a monotone decreasing function of Unruh temperature $T_U$.
-However, we can observe directly from Fig.\ref{fig1} that corresponding to a class of initial states, the quantum coherence is a non-monotone function of $T_U$.
-In particular, there is a revival of coherence, i.e., as Unruh temperature $T_U$ growing, the quantum coherence degrades to zero at first and then increases to a nonvanishing asymptotic value $\mathcal{C}_{\text{asymp}}$, obtained from (\ref{eq17}) by taking an infinite acceleration limit $\gamma\rar0$.
+Since {the} Unruh effect, in general, is recognized as an environment decoherence \cite{TAKAGI1}, we may naively expect that for arbitrary fixed initial state, quantum coherence $\mathcal{C}_{R.E.}$ would be a monotonously decreasing function of Unruh temperature $T_U$.
+However, we observe directly from Fig.\ref{fig1} that the quantum coherence is a non-monotonous function of $T_U$ {corresponding to a class of initial states}.
+In particular, there is a revival of coherence, i.e., as Unruh temperature $T_U$ {grows}, the quantum coherence degrades to zero at first and then increases to a nonvanishing asymptotic value $\mathcal{C}_{\text{asymp}}$, obtained from (\ref{eq17}) by taking the infinite acceleration limit $\gamma\rar0$.